elfredscom/atEX/terms.md

 We use cookies across web locations where we provide our Services after you login and on our website irrespective of login.
 You consent to such usage by using our Services.

-EMPAYG collects, processes, stores, analyses, and manages Data to: (a) provide Services to you, other EXYZ users, and Customers; (b) mitigate fraud, financial loss, or other harm to users, Customers and EXYZ; and (c) analyse, develop and improve our products, systems, and tools.
+EXYZ collects, processes, stores, analyses, and manages Data to: (a) provide Services to you, other EXYZ users, and Customers; (b) mitigate fraud, financial loss, or other harm to users, Customers and EXYZ; and (c) analyse, develop and improve our products, systems, and tools.
 EXYZ provides Data to third-party service providers as well as EXYZ’s global affiliates, to allow us to provide Services to you and other users.
 You understand and consent to EXYZ’s use of Data for the purposes.

 You will protect all Data you receive through the Services, and you may not disclose or distribute any such Data, and you will only use such Data in conjunction with the Services and as permitted by this Agreement or by other agreements between you and us.
 Neither party may use any Personal Data to market to Customers unless it has received the express consent from a specific Customer to do so.